genesiscommunitysuccess/docs/docs/04_tutorials/01_building-an-application/12_build-the-front-end.md

 ![](/img/btfe--positions-example--home.png)

 ### Positions Grid
-The template for the home page is located in the application routes directory `positions/client/web/src/routes/home/home.template.ts`.
+The template for the home page is located in the application's **routes** directory `positions/client/web/src/routes/home/home.template.ts`.

 ![](/img/btfe--positions-example--home-route.png)

-In the template, we define the `positionColumnDefs`for the Genesis AG Grid, this is where we can apply column specific configurations such as sorting and cell change flashing.
-You can find more information on column definitions in the [Genesis AG Column](/web-ui-reference/components/grids/ag-grid/ag-genesis-column/) documentation.
+In the template, we define the `positionColumnDefs`for the Genesis AG Grid.
+This is where we can apply column-specific configurations, such as sorting and cell-change flashing.
+You can find more information on column definitions in the Genesis AG Column documentation.

 ![](/img/btfe--positions-example--column-defs-b.png)

-These column definitions are used in the `HomeTemplate`, where we configure the [ag-genesis-datasource](/web-ui-reference/components/grids/ag-grid/ag-genesis-datasource/) to use the `ALL_POSITIONS` resource and then map over the columns via the `repeat()` template directive.
+These column definitions are used in the `HomeTemplate`, where we configure the ag-genesis-datasource template directive.

 ![](/img/btfe--positions-example--grid-template-b.png)